Transmission And Distribution Equipment Market Size and Share

 By Installation Type: Upgrade Wave Dominates but Greenfield Builds Accelerate

-Upgrade and replacement programs captured 55-60% of the transmission and distribution equipment market size in 2024 as utilities swapped end-of-life switchgear and wooden poles dating back to the 1970s.
+Upgrade and replacement programs captured 58.5% of the transmission and distribution equipment market size 2024 as utilities swapped end-of-life switchgear and wooden poles dating back to the 1970s.
 Condition-based maintenance regimes, supported by LiDAR patrols and digital twin models, help rank asset criticality and justify capex.
 Funding mechanisms such as performance-based ratemaking further tilt budgets toward reliability-enhancing retrofits.

 By End-User: Utilities Anchor Demand While Industrial Loads Diversify

-Utilities retained 50-55% of transmission and distribution equipment market share in 2024 and will expand at a 7.5-8% CAGR as electrification of transport and heating accelerates peak loads.
+Utilities retained 53.5% of transmission and distribution equipment market share in 2024 and will expand at a 7.8% CAGR as electrification of transport and heating accelerates peak loads.
 Transmission system operators lead with multiyear network-development plans that embed synchronous condensers, FACTS devices and wide-area monitoring.
 Distribution companies are simultaneously upgrading feeder automation and load-break switches to manage rooftop PV volatility.

-Industrial consumers—oil and gas, metals, chemicals—adopt electrification pathways that call for dedicated substations, flexible interconnectors and harmonic filters.
+Industrial consumers—oil and gas, metals, chemicals—adopt electrification pathways that call for dedicated substations, flexible interconnectors, and harmonic filters.
 Data-center operators negotiate directly with utilities for 200-400 MW blocks and invest in on-site static VAR compensators to meet stringent voltage-step criteria.
 Commercial campuses and healthcare facilities insert microgrids and grid-forming inverters, driving niche demand for medium-voltage GIS and modular substations engineered for rapid set-up.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

 Geography Analysis

 North America ranks second, focusing on modernization and resiliency.
-Utilities replace aging 138 kV and 230 kV lines with advanced conductors and reconductor spans to manage wildfire and hurricane exposure.
+Utilities replace aging 138 and 230 kV lines with advanced conductors and reconductor spans to manage wildfire and hurricane exposure.
 The region also sees rapid deployment of grid-enhancing technologies such as dynamic line ratings and modular SVC-Lite units, aligning with performance-based regulatory frameworks.

-Europe channels investment toward decarbonization targets, prioritizing submarine HVDC links connecting offshore-wind hubs in the North Sea and Baltic Sea.
+Europe channels investment toward decarbonization targets, prioritizing submarine HVDC links connecting offshore-wind hubs in the North and Baltic seas.
 National programs encourage utilities to adopt climate-neutral switchgear, and digital hub pilots in Germany and France showcase cyber-secure substation blueprints.
 At the distribution level, heavy EV uptake spurs transformer reinforcements and LV feeder monitoring.

 The Middle East and Africa region pursues interconnectors to trade surplus solar power and improve reliability.
 Gulf Cooperation Council nations extend 400 kV loops, while South Africa implements 765 kV expansions to integrate renewables.
 Emerging economies in West Africa adopt modular, containerized substations to shorten rural electrification timelines.